|

 big events, like The Open, it can be traded as they play.
 Usually firms

-pay down to 8th place with the winner getting 60 points.
+pay down to 8th place.

 Sporting Index /